Dmitriy0111/nanoFOX/README.md

 # **nanoFOX**
     A small RISC-V CPU core.
-This is a pipeline version of CPU with AHB (full command list RV32I).
+This is a pipeline version of CPU with AHB (full command list RV32I (without fence, fence.i, ecall, ebreak)).

 ## Supported instructions:
 *   lui